Facilitator-Cards/facilitator-cards/content/faq.md

 ### Why are the cards waterproof?

 **To make them extra durable!**

 Having plastic cards means you can write your notes directly on the cards and wipe off your notes when you're done to reuse them over and over.

 And for our outdoor facilitator friends, you can take the cards with you without worrying they'll get warped by the rain.

 ### Do you offer international (non-USA) shipping?

-**Yes!** It’s flat-rate of $10 to almost anywhere in the world.
+**Yes we do!** It varies with the cost of shipping but generally we can get cards to you for less than $15.
+This is Delivered Duties Unpaid so you will be responsibly for any duties incurred in importing the cards.

 Here are the places our distribution company **cannot ship to** (sorry, y’all!): Afghanistan, Brazil, Congo, Cote d’Ivoire, Cuba, Democratic Republic of Congo, Eritrea, Guam, Guinea-Bissau, Haiti, Iran, Iraq, Liberia, Libya, Myanmar (Burma), North Korea, Russia, Somalia, Sudan, Syria, Ukraine.